aquaproj/aquaproj.github.io/docs/reference/usage.md

    e.g.
    $ aqua rm --all
    $ aqua rm cli/cli direnv/direnv

+   Note that this command remove files from AQUA_ROOT_DIR/pkgs, but doesn't remove packages from aqua.yaml and doesn't remove files from AQUA_ROOT_DIR/bin and AQUA_ROOT_DIR/bat.

    If you want to uninstall packages of non standard registry, you need to specify the registry name too.